Why does acclimatization occur?

 - state of apathy, indifference to everything that happens;

-- a slight increase in body temperature.
+- slight increase in body temperature.

-How is acclimatization in children
+How does acclimatization work in children?

 Acclimatization is usually necessary for both adults and children.
 The child’s body often tolerates stress more easily, but not in terms of adapting to a new environment.

-Why acclimatization takes place
+Why does acclimatization occur?